projectatomic/atomic-enterprise-training/eap-latest-setup.md

 by the service associated with the route.

 AE's admin command set enables you to deploy router pods automatically.
-As the `root` user, try running it with no options and you will see that some options are needed to create the router:

-    oadm router
-    F0223 11:50:57.985423    2610 router.go:143] Router "router" does not exist
-    (no service).
-Pass --create to install.

-So, go ahead and do what it says:
+Let's try to create one:

     oadm router --create
-    F0223 11:51:19.350154    2617 router.go:148] You must specify a .kubeconfig
-    file path containing credentials for connecting the router to the master with --credentials
+    error: router could not be created; you must specify a .kubeconfig file path containing credentials for connecting the router to the master with --credentials

 Just about every form of communication with AE components is secured by SSL and uses various certificates and authentication methods.
 Even though we set